ultral/ultral.github.io/it/aac-en.md

 ![Agreements as Code](assets/aac_31_aac_en.png?raw=true "Agreements as Code")

-*Does it makes sense to automate agreements?* I use the decision-making matrix for answering the question.
+*Does it make sense to automate agreements?* I use the decision-making matrix for answering the question.
 Conceptually it looks like Eisenhower box.

 * _Problem_ - How big is your problem?
 Is it discomfort or apocalypse?
 * _$$$_ - How much does it cost to deal with the problem?